Open Methodology

 FilePurpose

-Source_Hierarchy.mdThe four-tier source classification system with confidence ceilings and independence verification procedures. v2.8 adds a (R)/(P)/(S) source-classification gate that requires every EVIDENCE entry to be either Retrieved (R), Primary-in-claim (P), or removed; substrate-knowledge (S) entries cannot pass.
+Source_Hierarchy.mdThe four-tier source classification system with confidence ceilings and independence verification procedures.
+The companion retrieval-was-performed gate (Step 12g in the verification skill, not in this file) requires every EVIDENCE entry to be Retrieved (R) from a source by URL; Substrate (S) entries from training-corpus knowledge are removed before output.

 Confidence_Calibration_Framework.mdTier-based confidence caps, field reliability coefficients with sourcing honesty labels, confidence-in-verdict vs. likelihood distinction (ICD 203), and the interaction rules between them.

 Institutional_Reliability_Index.mdPer-agency, per-function reliability assessments for institutions whose output may have been compromised.
 Includes degradation levels, observable indicators, and comparison anchors.
-As of v2.5, covers both US and Canadian federal agencies.
+Covers both US and Canadian federal agencies.

 Gaming countermeasures